-That said, there were some bottles of wine as well as pralines and dried apricots in the main seating area.
+Besides that, there were some bottles of wine, pralines, and dried apricots in the main lounging area.

-Separately, there were cups with salads and appetizers in one of the two fridges in the “Pantry.”
-There were also some yoghurts.
+Separately, there were cups with salads and appetizers and some yogurts in the refrigerators.

 Cathay Pacific The Pier First Class Lounge Hong Kong Summary

-I appreciated how no two seating area were the same, making the lounge feel more like a luxury home rather than a lounge.
-The food selection – and its presentation in the “Pantry” – was also great.
+I appreciated how no two seating areas in the lounge were the same, making the lounge feel more like a luxury home rather than a lounge.
+The food selection – and its presentation in The Pantry – was also very good.

-The only unfortunate thing was that I did not manage to try one of the free treatments.
-But, that is more “fault” of my short stay than of the lounge itself.
+One unfortunate thing was that I did not manage to try one of the free massages during either of my visits.
+But, that is more a “fault” of my short stay than of a shortcoming of the lounge itself.

 As for the lounge itself, I think the most unfortunate part about it is its location.
 While it’s convenient for some of the departure gates, for the vast majority of gates, it’s quite a long walk away.